zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_results.md

       style=width:80%
       id=rodcomparison
       caption=Rendering of the scalar fluxes in group 10 at z = 270 cm (lower core level) for all three rod configurations: one rod in (1RI), all rods in (ARI), and all rods out (ARO) along with traces of the scalar fluxes along a line intersecting the inserted control rod in the 1RI configuration [!citep](HTR-10Benchmark)).

+## Acknowledgments

+This results description section is summaried from [!citep](HTR-10Benchmark) and prepared for the VTB by Samuel Walker.